Drabovich/check-ip/readme.md

-**Приложение для проверки IP адресов**
+**Application for checking IP addresses**
-1) Скачать проект
+1) Download the project
-2) Создать файл .env и в него скопировать информацию из .env.example
+2) Create a .env file and copy information from .env.example into it
 3) npm install
 4) npm run dev